About Artworth

 Field Trips

-Full and partial day field trips have included a visit to the McMichael Canadian Art Collection, Lang Pioneer Village, Westben and a planned trip to the Black Oak Savana in Alderville First Nation as well as visiting the studios of several local artists.
-Nature sites have included Ferris Provincial Park, Rhythm Hills forest school and the Warkworth Nature Academy site.
+Full and partial-day field trips have included a visit to the McMichael Canadian Art Collection, Lang Pioneer Village, Westben, and Black Oak Savana in Alderville First Nation, as well as visiting the studios of several local artists.
+Nature sites have included Ferris Provincial Park, Hasting Community Edible Peace Garden and Rhythm Hills Forest School.

 Artists Programs

-A key objective of the camp is to have local artists mentor and inspire the children, youth and teens and over our 16 year history nearly 50 artists have worked with the campers.
-Many of these artists have participated multiple times and one artist in particular deserves special mention.
-Monica Johnston at Frantic Farms Clay and Glass Gallery was a founding member of ArtWorth, served on the Steering Committee for many years and has taught pottery for 12 years.
+A key objective of the camp is to have local artists mentor and inspire the children, youth and teens and over our 19-year history more than 50 artists have worked with the campers.
+Many of these artists have participated multiple times and one artist deserves special mention.
+Monica Johnston at Frantic Farms Clay and Glass Gallery was a founding member of ArtWorth, served on the Steering Committee for a number of years and taught pottery annually for more than 10 years.

 Artworth Art Camp